ijiraq/astroquery/docs/cadc/cadc.rst

 * Synchronous: the response to the request will be generated as soon as the request received by the server.
-  (Do not use this method for queries that generate a big amount of results.)
+  (Do not use this method for queries that generate a large number of results.)
 * Asynchronous: the server will start a job that will execute the request.
   The first response to the request is the required information (a link) to obtain the job status.